Q: How do I apply?

 A: Click here for detailed application instructions.

-A: No. Students are admitted as long as they have a U-M equivalent bachelor's degree.
-The faculty look for students with some prior research experience.
-If you did not participate in research as an undergraduate student (e.g., by working as a research assistant or by completing an honor's thesis), you may also have gained that experience by pursing a master's degree.
+A: No. You are eligible to apply as long as you have a U-M equivalent bachelor's degree.
+However, strong candidates for the program will have with some prior research experience or research exposure.
+If you did not participate in research as an undergraduate student (e.g., by working as a research assistant or by completing an honor's thesis), you may also have gained that experience by pursing a Master's degree.

 Q: What are the minimum GPA and GRE requirements for admission to the program?